Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 This is something that we rarely do, but also something that’s difficult not to do when there are so many inviting restaurants around you and you spend an entire day away from home, exploring the city.
 You will eventually go hungry and getting back home to cook no longer sounds that fun.

-We also visited more attractions than we normally do and the prices for these family-aimed areas are not low.
-The Oceanograpfic itself is extremely pricey (we paid 82 Euros for our family of three), just like the Zoo and everything else.
+The Oceanografic itself is pricey (around €110 for two adults and a child), just like the Zoo and everything else.
 Fortunately, there are free entry days in all museums on Sundays – but this also means that they’re a bit more crowded.

-All in all, for spending an entire month in Valencia, we ended up paying 2955 Euros.
+All in all, it cost us €2955 to live an whole month in Valencia, Spain.
 It’s a large chunk of money and more than I am comfortable to pay (or afford to, if we’d be talking about doing it monthly), but it could’ve been much worse.

 An interesting thing about these costs is that I always had the impression – and I am sure it’s not just my mind playing tricks on me – that everything is more expensive in Spain than it is back at home in Romania or in the Budapest I love so much.